TJ-Liebsch/gemini-explorer/README.md

 - An AI that can learn from the user.
 - A UI to interact with this AI.

+The API key I have expires with-in 90 days of 5/13/2024, so if you couldn't run it on your own here is a short video of me running it when I still had the API key:

 ## Installation

 ### Prerequisites